COPIM/expub_compendium/web/content/colophon.md

 ___

-COPIM and the Experimental Publishing Compendium are supported by the [Research England Development (RED) Fund](https://re.ukri.org/funding/our-funds-overview/research-england-development-red-fund/) and by [Arcadia](https://www.arcadiafund.org.uk), a charitable fund of Lisbet Rausing and Peter Baldwin.
+COPIM and the Experimental Publishing Compendium were supported by the [Research England Development (RED) Fund](https://re.ukri.org/funding/our-funds-overview/research-england-development-red-fund/) and by [Arcadia](https://www.arcadiafund.org.uk), a charitable fund of Lisbet Rausing and Peter Baldwin.